 What frass on the sill actually looks like

 Tap the frame lightly at night when the house is quiet.
 A soft rustle inside a hollow casing can track with ant traffic even when you never see a line across the kitchen counter.
-Winged ants can also appear after warm spells; if swarmers joined the conversation, read flying ants versus termites before you treat the wrong insect story.
+Winged ants can also appear after warm spells.
+If swarmers joined the conversation, read flying ants versus termites before you treat the wrong insect story.

 Why warm nights accelerate sill stories